Quantifying (non-)weak compactness of operators on $AL$- and $C(K)$-spaces: Preliminaries

 \end{theorem}

 An element $S \in \mathcal{L}_{\kappa}(E,F)^{d}$ is called \emph{singular} (not to be confused with strictly singular operators, which are precisely the weakly compact operators in the context of $L_1$-spaces).
-Since the integral operators form a band, for any singular operator $S$, we have
+Observe that $S$ is a singular operator if and only if

 or equivalently

 We will see later that singular operators $S$ are far from being weakly compact.

 Also, note that from the previous theorem, we have that any operator $T \in \mathscr{B}(E,F)$ can be decomposed into its singular and integral part, that is $T = S + K$.